xiaozdezhu/ExcellentVoting-Employee-End/README.md

-# Vote-FrontEnd
+# Vote-EmployeeEnd
-Front end of excellent employee voting system for Simu Design Company Based on ThinkPhp framework
+This is a web application based on ThinkPHP for Simu Design Company emlpoyees to vote for excellent employees.